John Kuriyan

-John Kuriyan is the dean of basic sciences and a professor of biochemistry at Vanderbilt University School of Medicine.
-He was formerly the Chancellor's Professor at the University of California, Berkeley in the departments of molecular and cell biology (MCB) and chemistry, a faculty scientist in Berkeley Lab's physical biosciences division, and a Howard Hughes Medical Institute investigator.
-He is a member of the National Academy of Sciences and he has also been on the Life Sciences jury for the Infosys Prize in 2009, 2019 and 2020.
+John Kuriyan is an American structural biologist and biochemist.
+He is the dean of basic sciences and a professor of biochemistry at Vanderbilt University School of Medicine.
+He was previously a professor at the University of California, Berkeley and an investigator of the Howard Hughes Medical Institute.
+He was elected to the National Academy of Sciences in 2001 and to the National Academy of Medicine in 2018.

 Education

-Kuriyan received his B.S. in chemistry from Juniata College in Pennsylvania, followed by his PhD in physical chemistry at the Massachusetts Institute of Technology supervised by Gregory Petsko and Martin Karplus.
+Kuriyan received his B.S. in chemistry from Juniata College in Pennsylvania, followed by his Ph.D. in physical chemistry at the Massachusetts Institute of Technology supervised by Gregory Petsko and Martin Karplus.

 Research and career

-Kuriyan did postdoctoral research work for one year supervised by Karplus at Harvard before becoming an assistant professor at the Rockefeller University.
-As of 2015 Kuriyan's laboratory studies the structure and mechanism of enzymes and other proteins that transduce cellular signals and perform DNA replication.
-The laboratory primarily uses x-ray crystallography to determine 3-D protein structures as well as biochemical, biophysical, and computational techniques to uncover the mechanisms used by these proteins.
+Kuriyan did postdoctoral research for one year with Martin Karplus at Harvard University before becoming an assistant professor at Rockefeller University.
+Kuriyan's laboratory studies the structure and mechanism of enzymes and other proteins involved in cellular signal transduction and DNA replication.

+Kuriyan's research has focused on the structural basis of protein kinase regulation and signaling, including mechanisms of activation and inhibition in tyrosine kinases.
+This is based in part on the use X-ray crystallography.
+His work has also contributed to methodological advances in macromolecular structure determination, including the use of molecular dynamics in crystallographic refinement.